A list of the most popular German dessert recipes. Enjoy!

 Another Bavarian specialty that has become popular across the country and into neighboring Austria and Switzerland.
-Enjoyed year round but especially so in celebration of plum season.
+Enjoyed year round but especially so in summer in celebration of plum season.

 There are many recipes for it and the arrangement of the plums on top can be quite elaborate with some of them.
 Streusel and slivered almonds are common additions.
 Here is how to make it.
 We also love this one.

 This traditional winter and holiday offering is really easy to make.
 Choose a rich, spicy red wine.
 Recipe here.

 Traditional coffee companion cake with an affinity for almonds and if you so desire could be drizzled with orange juice and almond liqueur for an extra decadent touch and delicious moistness (plus the alcohol helps to preserve it).
 Recipe here.

 A classic German fruit bread made for the holidays.
 Dried dark fruit, citrus and nuts impart festive flavors. aromas of nutmeg, ginger, cloves, and cardamom abound.
 Recipe here.

 CURIOUS FACT: German Chocolate Cake is NOT German and Spaghetti Ice was an Italian Invention